 Employees who are actively employed in a benefit-eligible, full-time position of the University are eligible to be enrolled in University-sponsored benefit plans.
 Coverage becomes effective on the employee’s date of hire, provided the employee has completed the necessary enrollment through Workday no later than thirty-one days from his/her date of employment.
 A newly hired, benefit-eligible, full-time employee will automatically receive a Workday Inbox message concerning their new hire benefit elections on their date of hire.

 Active employees who are participating in University-sponsored benefit plans have the ability to extend coverage to eligible dependents.

 Dependent coverage cannot be elected unless the employee is covered under the plan being selected.
 Dependents are eligible for coverage on the day the employee’s coverage begins, or at the time they become eligible dependents due to an IRS Qualifying Life Event.

-Individuals who are considered to be eligible dependents of University-sponsored benefits plans are a spouse (unless legally separated or divorced), dependent children, and children under a Qualified Medical Child Support Order (QMCSO).
+Individuals who are considered to be eligible dependents of University-sponsored benefits plans are a spouse (unless legally divorced), dependent children, and children under a Qualified Medical Child Support Order (QMCSO).

 Penn State requires dependent verification for all dependents who are listed on an employee’s University-sponsored medical, dental, vision and/or tuition discount plans.